CondensedChaos/condensedchaos.github.io/README.md

 #### More lines in a graph

+More lines can share parts of their track and you can use this app to visualize their time-space diagram.
+Below are all the use-cases:

 ##### Case 1a

 A circular line sharing a part of its path with one or more non-circular line, the non-circular line's stations are all shared with the circular line.